openedx/edx-documentation/en_us/course_authors/source/video/add_video_to_course.rst

 Adding a Video to a Course
 ##########################

-To make a video visible in your course, you create a video component in a unit in Studio, and then you add information for the video to the video component.
+To make a video visible in your course, you create a video component in a Unit in Studio, and then you add information for the video to the video component.
 The information is different for courses on edx.org and courses on Edge.